jncmtam/DADN-SE/hamsBE/docs/api/cageAPI.md

   - `404 Not Found`: ruleID not found
     ```json
     {
-        "error": "Automation rule not found"
+        "error": "Schedule rule not found"
     }
     ```
   - `500 Internal Server Error`: